belmeetmule/homely-backend/README.md

 # 📖 [Homely] <a name="about-project"></a>

-**Homely** is an implemention of a connection between Ruby on Rails back-end and React front-end.
-[Homely-backend](https://github.com/belmeetmule/homely-backend) handles the backend API, and [Hello React Frontend](https://github.com/Wahaj-Ali/homely-frontend) handles the frontend UI to display a random greeting message.
+**Homely** is a web app build using Ruby on Rails back-end and React front-end.
+[Homely-backend](https://github.com/belmeetmule/homely-backend) provides the backend APIs, and [Hello React Frontend](https://github.com/Wahaj-Ali/homely-frontend) consumes the APIs.
+The app allows user to see and book houses for onsite visits.

 ## Kanban Board